Interview by Allan Gardner

 For me, time is the chief enemy of creativity.
 There is not enough time in one human life to complete all of the projects I would like to take on.
 But I find reassurance in the idea that everything will continue on when I am gone, in some form.
 We are all just a tiny part of the cosmic landscape.

 You couldn’t live without…

 Other species of life.
 We are in the midst of one of the biggest mass extinctions in the history of this plane.
-The frogs are dying, the insects are dying, the fish are dying, the coral reefs are dying.
+The frogs are dying.
+The insects are dying, the fish are dying, and the coral reefs are dying.
 Humans won’t survive much longer if things continue as they are.